k77torpedo/ForgeAndUnity/README.md

 *The term "NetworkScene" describes a Unity-Scene with a `NetworkManager` that is only handling the `NetworkBehaviors` in that Unity-Scene.

 ## Installation and Setup
+I recommend at least Unity 2018.3.6f1.
+If you have issues try upgrading to this or a higher version of Unity.

 1) Create a new and empty Unity-Project.

 2) Import the latest version of the "Forge Networking Remastered"-unitypackage into the empty Unity-Project from the official GitHub-Page found here: https://github.com/BeardedManStudios/ForgeNetworkingRemastered